 In the case of a woman, it’s not impossible to conceive at this age but one should take notice of the fact that during each ovulatory cycle, the pregnancy rate dips to 5 per cent between 40 and 44, whereas beyond 45, it gets reduced to 1 per cent.
 According to the Center for Disease Control, half of the women across the globe undergo fertility issues in 40s.
 The risk factors of conceiving remain the same as it is in their 30s.
 Since there are risk factors involved, there is no guarantee that a female can conceive for sure.
 Even a man’s fertility also declines in this age group as the sperm count and semen volume also decrease.
 But, one should not give up hope and consult a fertility expert at the right time.

 Ultimately, the perfect time to get pregnant is when you feel it’s the right time for you.
 It’s completely fine if want to feel more confident in your career and finances to start building your family.
 If you do choose to wait, do consult with your doctor or a fertility specialist to make sure no health issues will come as surprise once you’re ready.
-The fertility expert will not only help you know your ovarian reserve but can also suggest ways and means to preserve your fertility till you are ready to become a mother.
+The fertility expert will not only help you know your ovarian reserve but can also suggest ways like home insemination, IVF, or IUI, and means to preserve your fertility till you are ready to become a mother.